 They serve a great range of burgers, croquettes, soups, and salads to suit all tastes.
 Also, if you visit on a weekday afternoon you’ll get a three-course menu plus a drink for only €13.95!

 €€ | Steak House | Robust Wine List | Meat lovers heaven

 Vegetarians look away now!
 A display of dry-aged steak sets the tone as you enter this mecca for meat lovers.
 There are fish, vegetable, and other meat dishes available.
 But to clarify, beef is the star of the show here.

 Let the staff talk you through the different steaks and order by the 100g.
 There’s steak from Galicia, the Basque Country, as well as more local cuts.
 Above all, it comes at very reasonable prices.
 If you’re a meat lover, this is definitely for you.

 €€ | Traditional Spanish | Artistic Twist | Unique Dining Experience

 Need a break from the tourist trail?
 Head to Al Punto y Coma for a dining experience full of surprises.
 However, don’t let the unassuming location fool you!

 The dishes are seasonal and inspired by the world of poetry, art, and music.
 Consequently, poetry recitals and live music often happen during service.
 I recommend the tasting menu to fully understand the concept.
-One thing is for sure – no two meals are ever the same!
+One thing’s for sure—no two meals are ever the same here!